-What is the body type for a soccer player?
-One thing that soccer players have in common is that they are cardio machines, they are slim and lean, and tend to have muscular legs.
-Their average height approximates that of the average person and their weight rarely exceeds 200lbs for a man and 155lbs for a woman.
+What are the body types of soccer players?
+Soccer players are cardio machines; they’re slim and lean and tend to have muscular legs.
+Their average height approximates that of the average person, and their weight rarely exceeds 200 lbs for a man and 155 lbs for a woman.

-This is largely due to the physical demands and endurance requirements of being a pro player.
-Playing the game of averages doesn’t bear any real relevance in soccer terms.
-Body types and physical characteristics are mere variables when it comes to the make-up of a player.
+This is mainly due to the physical demands and endurance of being a pro player.
+Playing the game of averages doesn’t have any relevance in soccer.

 Scientifically speaking, there are 3 different body types:

-Throughout this article we will study the different body types of soccer players, looking into the types of bodies found in specific positions, as well as comparing the best examples with outliers.
+Throughout this article, we’ll study the different body types of soccer players, look into the types of bodies found in specific positions, and compare the best examples with outliers.

 A mesomorph is naturally athletic.
 Mesomorphs have broad chests and shoulders, a large bone structure, they’re naturally muscular, and have low amounts of body fat.

 Endomorphs are of a shorter build.
-They have a medium to large bone structure, with thick but short limbs.
+They’ve got a medium to large bone structure, with thick but short limbs.
 Endomorphs are usually quite strong but tend to gain weight/fat quite easily.

 Studies show that the majority of soccer players are either mesomorphs or ectomorphs.
-This is no surprise as soccer players tend to be good athletics with superior endurance levels.
+This is no surprise, as soccer players tend to be good athletes with superior endurance.